The Singing Nun: Theatre

-In 1996, The Tragic and Horrible Life of the Singing Nun premiered Off-Broadway at the Grove Street Playhouse.
+In 1996 The Tragic and Horrible Life of the Singing Nun premiered Off-Broadway at the Grove Street Playhouse.
 The play, which was written and directed by Blair Fell, was loosely based on events in Deckers' life.
 The production featured several musical numbers and followed the life of the title character, renamed Jeanine Fou, from her entry into the convent until her death with Pécher.
 The New York Times review stated the play "milks much of its comic mileage from the incongruous, and willfully tasteless, pairing of its holy setting and its trashy, Jacqueline Susann-style dialogue ...
 In dressing up despair in barbed frivolity, Mr. Fell provides his own skewed equivalent of tragic catharsis."
 The Catholic League spoke out publicly against the production.

-In 2006, a musical version of Fell's play was staged during the New York Musical Theatre Festival, produced by George DeMarco and David Gerard, both of whom produced the 1996 production.
+In 2006 a musical version of Fell's play was staged during the New York Musical Theatre Festival, produced by George DeMarco and David Gerard, both of whom produced the 1996 production.
 Laura Daniel played Jeanine and received the NYMF Award for Outstanding Individual Performance.
 The musical featured music and lyrics by Andy Monroe and a book by Fell (who also contributed additional lyrics); it was directed by Michael Schiralli.

 Films

 The Singing Nun is a 1966 American semi-biographical film, directed by Henry Koster and with a screenplay by John Furia and Sally Benson.
 Based loosely on Deckers' life to that point in time, it stars Debbie Reynolds in the title role and also features Greer Garson, Ricardo Montalbán, Agnes Moorehead, Katharine Ross, Chad Everett, and Ed Sullivan as himself.

-In 2009, Sœur Sourire, a Franco-Belgian biopic starring Belgian actress Cécile de France as Deckers, was released.
+In 2009 Sœur Sourire, a Franco-Belgian biopic, directed by Stijn Coninx and starring Belgian actress Cécile de France as Deckers, was released.
 The film won the Magritte Award for Best Costume Design.

+Her song "Dominique" was featured heavily in the second season of the show American Horror Story.